intel/neural-compressor/README.md

 </tbody>
 </table>

-> Note: 1.Starting from official TensorFlow 2.6.0, oneDNN has been default in the binary.
-Please set the environment variable TF_ENABLE_ONEDNN_OPTS=1 to enable the oneDNN optimizations.
+> **Note:**
-> 2.Starting from official TensorFlow 2.9.0, oneDNN optimizations are enabled by default on CPUs with neural-network-focused hardware features such as AVX512_VNNI, AVX512_BF16, AMX, etc. No need to set environment variable.
+> Please set the environment variable TF_ENABLE_ONEDNN_OPTS=1 to enable oneDNN optimizations if you are using TensorFlow from v2.6 to v2.8. oneDNN has been fully default from TensorFlow v2.9.

 ### Validated Models
 Intel® Neural Compressor validated 420+ [examples](./examples) with performance speedup geomean 2.2x and up to 4.2x on VNNI while minimizing the accuracy loss.